 This week Passion Passport is featuring the on-going journey of the traveling duo known as Hair Ventures.
 In part one, Meg introduced the inspiration behind her move from Ohio to China.
 She then took us back to the night she met her future husband.
 Jonathan went on to explain how they afford to travel as a living.
-In our final piece, Jonathan offers their advice on living in a tiny van, on a tiny budget.
+In our final piece, Jonathan offers their doing van life on a tiny scale, on a tiny budget.

 We’ve now been living in our small, 22-foot motorhome (it’s billed as a B+ motorhome, but in North America is considered a tiny RV) for 12 moths.
 We started from zero experience.
 And I mean, zero experience.
 I have no technical or mechanical knowledge.
 I am terrible at DIY and repairing, replacing, fixing or building anything and we have no camping, hiking, or outdoor-living experience.
 But, trust us, it can be done.
 It really, really can be done.

 Don’t be afraid, embarrassed or self-conscious when you start out.
 As with everything in life, everyone has been in the same boat.
 Our first night in Milton (our RV), we nervously parked up at a Walmart, walked in, and asked ‘permission’ if we could stay – now, we don’t even bother with Walmart.
 (Lowe’s and Home Depot have free wifi in their parking lots.
 All of them.).
 And if not, streets.
 Those places where normal people park.
 Just find a quiet side street, close your blinds/curtains, keep noise to a minimum, and don’t overstay your welcome.